-- Only 3 hours of your 9 hour enrollment requirement may be taken as an on-line course per semester.
+- Only 3 hours of your full-time enrollment requirement may be taken as an on-line course per semester.

-- A maximum of 6 hours of your 9 hour enrollment requirement may be taken as hybrid courses.
+- A maximum of 6 hours of your full-time enrollment requirement may be taken as hybrid courses.

-- In a semester in which you have been approved to enroll in less than 9 hours, only one of your courses may be hybrid.
+- In a semester in which you have been approved to enroll in less than full-time, only one of your courses may be hybrid.